 Have you ever bought a product before, and felt like it was going off?

-Yet a lot of controversy surrounds the use of preservatives.
+Preservatives help to keep your products fresh; yet there is a lot of controversy surrounding the use of preservatives.

 The reason they are included in your personal care products, is to extend the shelf life and keep them fresh and safe.

 After all, do you really want to be applying cream on your skin that is full of microbes and fungi?

 This is a subject discussed in greater detail, in the article what are parabens.

 Although oils don’t go off in the true sense of the word, they do have a tendency to go moldy and turn rancid over time.

 You can always tell when oil has gone off just by the smell.

 If you’ve bought a facial oil, especially one that contains Rose Hip Seed Oil which can go rancid easily, a tip to extend the shelf life, is to add Vitamin E at about 1%.